Mets 2B Robinson Canó goes back on 10-day injured list

 NEW YORK (AP) — Robinson Canó is right back on the injured list.

-Four days after returning to the lineup, the second baseman was placed on the 10-day IL again by the New York Mets with tightness in his left quadriceps.
-The move was made Sunday, retroactive to Thursday, after Canó aggravated the injury Wednesday night in his first game since May 22.
+Four days after returning to the lineup, the slumping second baseman was placed on the 10-day IL by the New York Mets again Sunday with tightness in his left quadriceps.
+The move is retroactive to Thursday, after Canó aggravated the injury Wednesday night in his first game since May 22.

-The eight-time All-Star says he feels good but agrees with the team’s decision because he’s had only two at-bats in 2½ weeks and wants to be able to play a full game and contribute offensively as soon as he comes back.
-The 36-year-old Canó says he’s scheduled to begin a rehab assignment Tuesday with Triple-A Syracuse or Double-A Binghamton.
+Canó sat out the next three days while the Mets tried to determine whether he needed another stint on the injured list.

+“When you have an active guy and you start him, you want him to be able to go nine innings.
+I don’t think at this point we were confident that that could happen safely without putting him at any kind of risk,” manager Mickey Callaway said.
+“So we feel like a rehab assignment probably will be the best thing, and a progression throughout that rehab assignment to get him to where he needs to be.
+He could have probably pinch-hit, but we don’t need Robbie to be just a pinch-hitter, we need him to be a starter and go out there and play and get four at-bats a night.”

-The move means Canó will miss two Subway Series games against his former team at Yankee Stadium this week.
+The move means Canó will miss both Subway Series games against his former team at Yankee Stadium this week.
+But he said he wasn’t particularly concerned about that, and he’s scheduled to begin a rehab assignment Tuesday with Triple-A Syracuse or Double-A Binghamton.

+“I want to go down and get some at-bats and not just focus on one or two games and then it will take me longer to get ready at the plate,” Canó said.
+“So I’d rather go down and just take some at-bats and work on what I have to do.”

+An eight-time All-Star, the 36-year-old Canó is batting just .238 with three homers, 14 RBIs and a .650 OPS in his first season with the Mets.
+They traded five players, included two highly rated prospects, to Seattle for Canó and closer Edwin Diaz — taking on $100 million of what remained on Cano’s contract, which runs through 2023.

 To replace him on the roster, New York selected the contract of right-handed reliever Tim Peterson from Syracuse.